Stages of Dog Teething

-Just like how it is for human babies, dog teething can be a major dilemma for your fur-baby, too.
+Just like with human babies, dog teething can be a major challenge for your puppy, too.
 As dogs are born without teeth, sharp puppy teeth erupting from the gums can be very painful.
 You can expect dog teething to happen in a predictable timeline.

-Here, we have come up with a timeline on what to expect on certain stages of your dog's teething and ways how you can manage to relieve discomfort and inappropriate chewing.
+Here, we have come up with a timeline on what to expect at certain stages of your dog's teething.
+You’ll learn ways you can manage the stages of puppy teething to help relieve teething discomfort and prevent inappropriate chewing.

 From birth to the second week.
-Your fur-baby is born without teeth.
-In his first week of life, he'll be opening his eyes and he'll be nursing from his mother together with his littermates.
+Are puppies born with teeth?
+No. Your puppy is born without teeth.
+In their first week of life, they will be opening their eyes and they will be nursing from their mother together with their littermates.

 From the fifth week to the eight.
 By this time in the dog teething stage, your pup's last molars will emerge.
-And on the eighth week, permanent teeth will begin pushing out his baby teeth.
+At about 8 weeks of age, your pup will start to lose their deciduous teeth.
+The roots will resorb and the new set of adult teeth will make their way out through the gums.

-From the twelfth week to sixth months.
-In this stage of dog teething, the baby teeth of your pup will begin to fall out and the permanent ones will begin to appear.
+From the twelfth week to sixth month.
+When do dogs get permanent teeth?
+In this stage of dog teething, from approximately twelve weeks to six months, the baby teeth of your pup will begin to fall out and the permanent ones will begin to appear.
 This is the stage where it'll be most painful for your dog.
-He'll begin chewing on all things he can get his teeth on.
-This can be the part where you start to teach your pup to chew on toys and bones.
+They will begin chewing on all things they can get their teeth on.
+This can be the stage where you gently introduce brushing your dog’s teeth.

 - Presence of blood in your pup's chews and toys